 In this chapter we will describe the validation scenarios.
-As stated in chapter 3, these scenarios will be split in two families.
-The 1st family will address technical aspects while the 2nd will address the functional aspect.

-Technical validation scenarios

 Create Generic Process Model

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to create and save locally Generic Process Models which are not managed by Galaxy server.

 PM Tool must be able to create and save locally CM_SPEM diagrams which could be used as Generic Process Models by project managers and/or quality engineers.